Scottish Wildcat Facts

 Scottish Wildcat Distribution, Habitat, and Ecology

-Its preferred habitat consists of areas of shrubland and woodland.
+In point of fact its preferred habitat consists principally of areas consisting of shrubland and woodland.
 However, the ongoing disappearance of such regions occasionally forces it to also encroach upon human population centers.
+Unfortunately, this proximity often leads to interbreeding with domestic cats.

-This rather gorgeous mammal generally lives in a small den.
+This rather gorgeous mammal generally lives in a small den that it places in convenient locations.
 These it usually constructs beneath tree roots, or in brush piles or cairns.
-Litter size may be as many as 8 kittens.
+Litter size may be as many as 8 kittens, but averages slightly more than two.
+The kittens typically leave their mother at around 6 months of age.

-Its activity may be either nocturnal or crepuscular.
+Its activity may be either nocturnal or crepuscular, although nocturnal activity predominates.
 At these times, it hunts small prey, usually including rabbits, mice, and voles.
-Individual territories typically remain relatively small.
+Any uneaten kill it conceals, to be finished later.
+Finally, individual territories, which it marks with scent, typically remain relatively small.